utsavll0/utsavll0/README.md

 - 👋 Hi, I’m Utsav
-- 👀 I’m currently an incoming Masters in Computer Science Student at NC State University
+- 👀 I’m currently a Masters in Computer Science Student at NC State University
 - 🌱 I have around 4 years experience in software engineering, mobile development, web development and cloud technologies
 - 💞️ I’m looking for full time and internship opportunities in the field of software engineering and web development
 - 📫 You can email me at utsavll0@gmail.com or ualal@ncsu.edu